When is the Best Time to Trek the Annapurna Base Camp?

 Trekking gear packing bag

-The Annapurna Base Camp of 7 days requires a great deal of packing.
-The items you need to pack also depends upon the time on which you are planning to trek.
-Some of the essential items you need to pack are as follows:
+The Annapurna Base Camp of 7 Days requires a great deal of packing.
+The items you need to pack also depend upon the time at which you are planning to trek, the essential items you need to pack are as follows:

 Clothing